 Angela Startz is an extremely busy individual with eclectic tastes in travel, music and food.
 She would like to be able to watch movies, but she’s too busy making them, acting in them and promoting them.
 When she’s not working in film and television, she’s tap dancing her way across the globe.
 A member of the Arctic Slope Regional Corporation, her Inupiaq roots come from Kotzebue and Point Hope.
 For the past 14 years, Angela has worked at the University of Oklahoma in public relations.
 This is the third year she’s given her talents to NXR.
 And it keeps getting better, every single time she sees it.

 Sunrise Tippeconnie (Comanche/Navajo) started working with Native Crossroads with the integration of a concurrent media course in 2014.
-Additionally, he is a Lecturer in the Film & Media Studies Program where he emphasizes in courses in media production.
+Additionally, he is a Lecturer in the Film & Media Studies department where he emphasizes courses in media production.
 He supports production coursework with on-set practice as an IATSE Local 484 member as well as in his own independent media work.
 He is currently in post-production on several fictional shorts that investigate Comanche identity and spirituality within the science-fiction and horror genres.

 Dr. Kimberly Wieser is an Associate Professor of English and an affiliated faculty member with Native American Studies and Environmental Studies at the University of Oklahoma.
 She is the director of the Native Writers Circle of the Americas and serves as president of the Board of the Wordcraft Circle of Native Writers and Storytellers.
 Her areas of interest are Native critical theories, contemporary Native literatures, Native rhetorics, and Native creative writing.

-Mark Williams is a Choctaw writer and director from Oklahoma and creator of production company Native Boy Productions LLC.
+Mark Williams is a Choctaw writer and director from Oklahoma and creator of production company Native Boy Productions, LLC.
 His short and feature length films have won several awards including those from the Red Fork Film Festival, Mvskoke Film Festival, Red Dirt International Film Festival, Gallup Film Festival, Eye Catcher International Film Festival, and the Native American Film Festival of the Southwest.
 Categories include Best Director, Best Actor, Best Actress, Best Editing and Best Cinematography.

-Celia Xavier (Salish, Athabaskan and Mayan) is the CEO and Head of Original Programming at Tribal TV, a dedicated channel on Amazon Prime and Roku, and Founder and Executive Director of Tribal Film Festival in Tulsa, OKLA, whose mission is advocating a broader audience for Indigenous films.
+Celia Xavier (Salish, Athabaskan and Mayan) is the CEO and Head of Original Programming at Tribal TV, a dedicated channel on Amazon Prime and Roku, and Founder and Executive Director of Tribal Film Festival in Tulsa, whose mission is advocating a broader audience for Indigenous films.
 She is also the owner of IndieIN films (Filmmaking with Intention) and a co-founder with Mary Aboud of a filmmaking bootcamp that “empowers, inspires, and sustains students to tell their digital stories.”
 Celia comes from the Big Island of Hawaii and resides in Los Angeles.